awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md

 You can use the `update-trail` command to change the configuration settings for an organization trail, or to apply an existing trail for a single AWS account to an entire organization\.
 When doing so, remember that you can run the `update-trail` command only from the region in which the trail was created\.

 **Note**
 If you use the AWS CLI or one of the AWS SDKs to modify a trail, be sure that the trail's bucket policy is up\-to\-date\.
-For more information, see [Create or update an Amazon S3 bucket to use to store the log files for an organization trail](#cloudtrail-create-organizational-trail-by-using-the-cli-bucket)\.
+For more information, see [Creating a Trail for an Organization with the AWS Command Line Interface](#cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli)\.
 When creating or updating an organization trail with the AWS CLI, you must use an AWS CLI profile in the master account with sufficient permissions\.

 ### Applying an existing trail to an organization<a name="cloudtrail-update-organization-trail-by-using-the-cli-apply-org"></a>